hobrasoft-cz/PDFMU/README.md

 2. Go to "target" in command line
 3. `java -jar pdfmu-${version}-jar-with-dependencies.jar`

-### Generate documentation using Maven and javadoc
+### Generate the documentation using Maven and javadoc

 1. Go to "." in command line
 2. `mvn javadoc:javadoc`